 Can I sue for trauma after a car accident?

-If your auto insurance company refuses to pay for – or cuts-off – your auto No-Fault insurance benefits related to the injury you suffered, then you can hire an attorney to bring a lawsuit and sue for unpaid and overdue medical bills, attendant care, medical mileage, replacement services and lost wages because your stress and emotional injuries have prevented you from returning to work.
+If your auto insurance company refuses to pay for – or cuts-off – your auto No-Fault insurance benefits related to the injuries you suffered, then you can hire an attorney to bring a lawsuit and sue for unpaid and overdue medical bills, attendant care, medical mileage, replacement services and lost wages because your stress and emotional injuries have prevented you from returning to work.

 You can also sue the at-fault driver for pain and suffering compensation but you will first have to show that the other driver was at-fault for causing the motor vehicle collision and that as a result you suffered a “serious impairment of body function” under Michigan’s automobile crash threshold law.